21.07.2016 - 25.09.2016

 All works are exhibited for nine weeks at TENT, the platform for 100% contemporary art in Rotterdam.
-The TENT Academy Awards is a springboard for newly graduated artists, providing them with the opportunity to show their work to a broad, international audience of art and film experts and film enthusiasts.
+The TAA is a springboard for newly graduated artists, providing them with the opportunity to show their work to a broad, international audience of art and film experts and film enthusiasts.

 Dutch and Swiss scouts

 The professionals who went scouting at the graduation exhibitions include: Sara Bachour (winner TAA 2015) Arianne Kamsteeg (producer de Appel arts centre), Vincent van Velsen (art critic and curator), Lindy Kuit (art and architecture critic), Marloes de Vries (curator Showroom MAMA), Jan de Vries (co-founder KINO Rotterdam), Noor Kloosterman (independent curator), Isidoor Roebers (producer Fonk Film), Alexandra Stäheli (project leader Atelier Mondial, Basel), Andrea Bellini (director of Centre d’Art Contemporain, Geneva), Georgina Casparis (curator Manifesta 11) Simona Monizza (curator in experimental film EYE), and Johannes Dullin (artist).